martinkooij/MMM-AfterShip/README.md

 * create a service account and generate and download the json service account key-file.
 * copy the key file to parceltranslate-credentials.json in the MMM-Parcel directory.

 The code is efficient in calling this API.
 Already translated sentences are stored in memory for retrieval, so the translate API is used for new translations only, or after a reboot.
 With 100 Parcels / month it will be practically impossible to surpass the maximum free Google Translate tier of 500.000 characters per month.
-With heavy usage I am now on 750 characters / day on average, mostly lower.

 <code>autoTranslate</code> should be set to a valid language string (see https://cloud.google.com/translate/docs/languages).
 Translation services will not be called if <code>autoTranslate</code> is absent or set to <code>false</code>.